Drivin' My Life Away

 "Drivin' My Life Away" is a song co-written and recorded by American country music artist Eddie Rabbitt.
 It was released in June 1980 as the first single from the album Horizon.
-The song was written by Rabbitt, Even Stevens and David Malloy.
+The song was written by Rabbitt, Even Stevens, and David Malloy.

 Content

-The song is a look into the life of a truck driver and the long periods of time they spend away from home.
+The song is a look into the life of truck drivers and the long periods of time they spend away from home.

 Commercial performance

-Although many of Rabbitt's successful songs were country-pop material, "Drivin' My Life Away" began his peak popularity as a crossover artist.
-The song peaked at No. 5 on the Billboard Hot 100, and set the stage for his biggest career hit: "I Love a Rainy Night," which reached the top on the country, Hot 100 and adult contemporary charts in early 1981.
-Two more crossover hits - "Step by Step" and "You and I" (the latter a duet with Crystal Gayle) - followed in 1981 and 1982.
+Although many of Rabbitt's successful songs were country-pop material, "Drivin' My Life Away" began its peak popularity as a crossover song.
+The song peaked at number five on the Billboard Hot 100 and set the stage for his biggest career hit: "I Love a Rainy Night", which reached the top on the country, Hot 100, and adult contemporary charts in early 1981.
+Two more crossover hits – "Step by Step" and "You and I" (the latter a duet with Crystal Gayle) – followed in 1981 and 1982.

 On Billboard's Hot Country Singles chart, it was his seventh out of 17 career chart toppers, spanning from 1976 through 1990.

 In 1981, "Drivin' My Life Away" was certified gold for sales of half a million units by the Recording Industry Association of America.
 It has also sold a further 267,000 digital copies in the US since it became available for download.